Dangers

-About the Mountain Lion or Cougar Unlike bears, Mountain Lions (also known as cougar, puma, mountain lion, mountain cat, catamount or panther) usually go after a person with the intent to eat them.
-They tend to stalk their victim before the attack and they love to attack from behind.
-They prefer easy prey, a victim…
+About the Mountain Lion or Cougar Unlike bears (see defense against bear attacks here), Mountain Lions (also known as cougar, puma, mountain lion, mountain cat, catamount or panther) usually go after a person with the intent to eat ; They tend to stalk their victim before the attack and they…

-Toxic or Poisonous Fish There are no simple rules to tell edible fish from those with poisonous flesh.
-These fish contain various types of poisonous substances or toxins in their flesh and are dangerous to eat.
-They have the following common characteristics: Most live in shallow water around reefs or lagoons.
-Many have boxy or…
+How to tell if a fish is toxic or poisonous There are no simple rules to tell edible fish from those with poisonous flesh and it's a simple fact - toxic fish contain various types of poisonous substances or toxins in their flesh and are dangerous to eat.
+In general however, they…

 Terebra Shells